 Liners: A protective fabric to lay underneath a linen.
 Also called a table pad, it's not meant to be seen but is used to enhance the feel of the tabletop and linen.
 Liners are typically used under fine or delicate fabrics to give them a more luxurious feel.

 Overlays: A linen laid over another linen to give dimension or create pattern.
-A shorter or different shape linen can be layered over another, or a thin or sheer fabric can be overlaid over a solid one to dress up a tablescape.
+A shorter or different shaped linen can be layered over another, or a thin or sheer fabric can be overlaid over a solid one to dress up a tablescape.

 Runners: Narrow lengths of fabric layered on top of tablecloths or placed on a bare table for a decorative touch.